nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  fixed: when changing to a different view it was possible that loading indications did not work anymore
 -  fixed wrong UTC dates on time axes in the troubleshooting view

-### internal/confidential

--  added possibility to use Elasticsearch 7 endpoint
-   -  important to verify data validity before ES7 can be used in production
--  improved: the backend now only sends the number of publish events (five) for troubleshooting which are actually shown by the frontend
--  improved: further migration work to typescript in the backend
--  fixed: the hash value for the monthly data was always the same, independent of the actual data
--  fixed: the "ratio player/ server metric current month", which is shown for the admin user, was wrong on the first day of the month
--  already deployed as hotfix to production:
-   -  improved: use new index `streamcloud_metrics_webrtc` for webrtc client metrics, which are now sent to logstash
-   -  improved: use new index `streamcloud_metrics_player` for h5live client metrics, which are now sent to logstash

 ## 2.12 - public API: concurrent viewer

-### official

 -  added API route for concurrent viewers
 -  added boundaries to US regions